joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Make Symbol use a simpler/faster algorithm and scale Delete key now does delete, not cut
 	Deleted the commands folder from the templates.
-	Switch from CuraEngine 4 to CuraEngine 5 for integrated slicing Default slice Z Seam type to random
+	Switch from CuraEngine 4 to CuraEngine 5 for integrated slicing (This still needs improving) Default slice Z Seam type to random
 	Allow Vase loft to use preset path strings
+	Tie the error reporting of unknown primitive types in the Limpet function Make() directly to the primitive factory.

 v1.0.4
 ===========